chris-belcher/electrum-personal-server/README.md

 1. Restart the server if needed
 1. Start your Electrum wallet: `electrum --oneserver --server localhost:50002:s`.

+### Updating to a new version

+- Use `pip3 uninstall electrum-personal-server`, then use the same `pip3 install ...` command as above to install the new version.

+- You can always use `electrum-personal-server --version` to check which version you're running.

+Updating to a new version of Electrum Personal Server does not require a blockchain rescan.

 ### Links to other setup guides

 - [How to setup Electrum Personal Server on a Raspberry Pi](https://raspibolt.github.io/raspibolt/raspibolt_64_electrum.html)